mattvenn/efabless_project_tool/README.md

 I tried pyppeteer and playwright, Scraping Ant and finally Selenium.

 You will need to install the driver that works with the browser you have installed, see these instructions: https://selenium-python.readthedocs.io/installation.html.

-I have commited the pickled database [projects.pkl](projects.pkl), so you can just use that, but it will go out of date.

 ## GitHub token